Teenu24/Comparative-Sentimental-Analysis-On-Movie-Reviews-Using-Machine-Learning-Algorithms/README.md

 4. Generate a k-NN model using neighbors value.
 5. Train or fit the data into the model.
 6. Predict the review.

+Logistic regression, SVM Classifier, Naive Bayes, and k-Nearest Neighbours are four types of machine learning classifiers used in this research.
+The operations of splitting the data set into two parts were tested for a data set which is obtained from preprocessing the dataset.
+The below table gives the accuracy score for each classifier that is performed on the movie dataset.

+Classifier                        Accuracy     Execution Time (sec) Logistic Regression                 89%          64 sec Support Vector Machine              89%           3 sec Multinomial Naive Bayesian          87%           1 sec K Nearest Neighbours                77%           76 sec